-This week, EADA’s International Master participants join each other in electives dedicated to sustainability and responsible management during the International Week.
+This week, EADA’s Master participants join each other in electives dedicated to sustainability and responsible management during the Sustainability Week.
 The electives are taught by visiting experts and professionals from all over the world, providing the opportunity for students to engage with leaders in the field in a multicultural environment.

 According to visiting professor Dr Stefan Groschl, EADA participants can be catalysts of change in any company or organisation.
 “Students should know that organisational change can start at all levels,” he says.
 “They have an important role in creating and shaping organisational transformation and change toward greater sustainable business practices and processes.”